brah/aither-exists-check/README.md

 # Aither Exists Check

 A lightweight Python script to check your Radarr and Sonarr media libraries against Aither's uploaded movie torrents.
+As this script becomes more granular, and checking against Aither's resolutions, editions etc. it is more and more recommended you *double check* before proceeding to upload!

 ## Features